bluemardybum/Lister/README.md

 **Training and testing**

 We carried out the training and testing of the algorithm with the methods specified in Saunders' paper, of which we report the results in lister/configs.

+**Avatar generator**

+Once the training of the model was finished, one could proceed by providing the text file as input to the pre-trained neural network in order to obtain an association from Italian to Italian Sign Language.